Design-Computing/Design-Computing.github.io/md/week1.md

 1. Go to [stackoverflow.com](https://stackoverflow.com/) and **Sign Up**.

 You'll need this to help you out.
 As a way of 'paying' for that help, it's good manners to upvote the questions and answers that you find useful.
-Being a programmer without SO is unthinkable!
+Being a programmer without <abbr title="Stack Overflow">SO</abbr> is unthinkable!

 ### Steps to set up your dev environment